echinopscis/echinopscis-sample-vault/Start here.md

 4. Click it - you should get a new page added in your vault.

 ### Spreadsheet format data
-Its also possible to add a link to each row in a spreadsheet (or Open Refine) that will create or open an associated record in Obsidian.
+Its also possible to add a link to each row in a spreadsheet (or Open Refine) that will create or open an associated page in Obsidian.
 This could be useful to integrate tabular data (eg a datafile of specimens) with your working notes on their descriptions (in Obsidian).

 >[!tip]- Custom URI protocol "obsidian://"
 >Both the web clipper and spreadsheet integration make use of Obsidian's [custom URL protocol](https://help.obsidian.md/Advanced+topics/Using+obsidian+URI)

+## Linking
+tbc

+## Visualisations

+### Spatial

+This vault has a mapping plugin enabled, which can read location coordinates from the frontmatter of pages, and use them to plot points on a map.
+Open the [[Map]] page to see a map with the collecting event coordinates plotted on it.
+The markers are active so that clicking on a marker will open the associated page.

+### Network

+In this example, we've created a small set of pages and established links between them.
+A graph view can be used to visualise the web of connections.
+You can open the graph view in one of three ways, by using either:

+1. The graph icon in the left hand "ribbon"
+2. The key combination <kbd>Ctrl</kbd> + <kbd>G</kbd>
+3. The command palette, by searching for "graph" and selecting "open graph view"

 ## Applications